Loan to Value Calculator

 3. Hit calculate and you’ll see your loan to value ratio.
 You can then click through and add a few details and see which mortgage deals you may qualify for.

 However, remember this LTV calculator is designed to give you a snapshot of your borrowing circumstances.
-To get tailored advice, speak to a fee-free mortgage broker.
+To get tailored advice on finding the right mortgage for you, speak to a fee-free mortgage broker.

 Why your LTV ratio matters

-Calculating your loan to value ratio is important because it has a direct impact on the mortgage rates you’re able to get.
+Calculating your loan to value ratio is important because it has a direct impact on the mortgage rates you may be able to get.
 Generally speaking, the lower your LTV the better.
 And lenders usually offer their best mortgage rates to people with a deposit of at least 40% (this is 60% LTV).

 What’s a good loan to value for a mortgage?

-The lower your loan to value ratio, the wider your choice of mortgages will be.
-And you’ll usually have the widest choice of mortgage deals if your loan to value is 60% or lower.
+The lower your loan to value ratio, the wider your choice of mortgage lenders may be.
+And you may have the widest choice of mortgage deals if your loan to value is 60% or lower.

 But as a general rule: